-In July 2020, The Board of Trustees of The University of Alabama closed the STLP and transferred the assets to the LTRP to create a new merged pool, with a new asset allocation, called the Liquidity and Capital Reserve Pool ("LCRP").
-The Foundation's share of these funds transferred was \$1,991,668.
-The target asset allocation of the new LCRP is approximately 45% equities, 35% fixed income, 10% real assets, and 10% diversifying strategies.
+The Foundation invests substantially all of its funds in the Liquidity and Capital Reserve Pool ("LCRP").
+The target asset allocation of the LCRP is approximately 45% equities, 35% fixed income, 10% real assets, and 10% diversifying strategies.
 Additionally, all net investment income from the LCRP is automatically reinvested.